microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/bundler-configuration.md

 }
 ```
 Using the above structure format, you can add a priority field which overrides the default configuration.
+Here, the priority for solutions->clean->feedback->supplies will be overridden over the default config to 10.
+{% include image.html url="/assets/img/bundlerConf/image8.png" description="thumbnail-8" %}

 ## 6. Configuring Bundler for Custom event types and locations.
 ---------------------------------------